jonesor/compadreDB/COMADRE-UserGuide/COMADRE-UserGuide.md

 ##### Possible values:

-* `Yes` -	The matrix population model contains stages based on size (e.g. DBH, stem length, stem height, stem number, etc)
+* `Yes` -	The matrix population model contains stages based on size (e.g. wing span, weight, height, etc)

 * `No` -	The matrix population model is not based on size